jaberg/scipy_proceedings/papers/brent_komer_hpsklearn_condensed/paper_condensed.rst

 The model with the best performance on the MNIST Digits data set uses deep artificial neural networks.
 Small receptive fields of convolutional winner-take-all neurons build up the large network.
 Each neural column becomes an expert on inputs preprocessed in different ways, and the average prediction of 35 deep neural columns to come up with a single final prediction [Cir12]_.
-This model is much more advanced than those available in scikit-learn.
+This model is much more advanced than those available in Scikit-Learn.
-The previously best known model in the scikit-learn search space is a radial-basis SVM on centered data that scores 98.6%, and Hyperopt-Sklearn matches that performance [MNIST]_.
+The previously best known model in the Scikit-Learn search space is a radial-basis SVM on centered data that scores 98.6%, and Hyperopt-Sklearn matches that performance [MNIST]_.